Cheek kissing: Latin America

 In Latin America, cheek kissing is a universal form of greeting between a man and a woman or two women.
 In some countries, such as Argentina, Chile and Uruguay, men will kiss on the cheek as a greeting.

 It is not necessary to know a person well or be intimate with them to kiss them on the cheek.
 When introduced to someone new by a mutual acquaintance in social settings, it is customary to greet him or her with a cheek kiss if the person being introduced to them is a member of the opposite sex or if a woman is introduced to another woman.
 If the person is a complete stranger, i.e. self-introductions, no kissing is done.
 A cheek kiss may be accompanied by a hug or another sign of physical affection.
 In business settings, the cheek kiss is not always standard upon introduction, but once a relationship is established, it is common practice.

 As with other regions, cheek kissing may be lips-to-cheek or cheek-to-cheek with a kiss in the air, the latter being more common.

 As in Southern Europe, in Argentina, Chile and Uruguay men kissing men is common but it varies depending on the region, occasion and even on the family.
 In Argentina and Uruguay it is common (almost standard) between male friends to kiss "a la italiana", e.g. football players kiss each other to congratulate or to greet.
 In Chile, one cheek kiss is given between male friends (specially young men) and male relatives (despite age and relationship), although sometimes it can be between acquaintances.

 In Ecuador it is normal that two male family members greet with a kiss, especially between father and son or grandfather and grandson.

 Africa

 Cheek kissing is common in the Horn of Africa, which includes Djibouti, Eritrea, Ethiopia, and Somalia, and is also present in countries within the Arab world such as Tunisia and Morocco, but is largely uncommon in most areas south of the Sahara.
 In South Africa, cheek kisses are usually found among male and female friends, with handshakes or hugs usually being preferable among other people.

 Oceania

-In Australia and New Zealand, cheek kissing is usually present among close friends, with handshakes or hugs usually being preferable.
-In New Zealand, Māori people may also traditionally use the hongi for greetings.
+In Australia and New Zealand, cheek kissing is usually present among close friends, but handshakes or hugs are more common.

+In New Zealand, Māori people traditionally greet each other with hongi, but a kiss on the cheek is often given in place of, or in addition to, a hongi when at least one of the people greeting the other is a woman, especially an older woman.
+For this reason, a kiss on the cheek is sometimes used to greet older Māori or Pasifika women even in professional settings.